autonomys/subspace/crates/subspace-farmer/README.md

 ## Overview
 **Notes:** The code is un-audited and not production ready, use it at your own risk.

-This repo is an implementation of a Farmer, designed to work with a seperate Client that implements [Spartan Proof-of-Capacity (PoC) consensus](https://github.com/subspace/substrate/blob/w3f-spartan-ms-1/frame/spartan/design.md).
-PoC is a generic term for consensus based on disk space, including proofs of space, storage, space-time, and replication.
-A farmer is similar to a miner in a proof-of-work blockchain, but instead of wasting CPU cycles, it wastes disk space.
-Much of this code is based on our earlier implementation, [subspace-core-rust](https://www.github.com/subspace/subspace-core-rust).

-This work is supported by a [Web 3 Foundation grant](https://github.com/w3f/Open-Grants-Program/blob/master/applications/spartan_poc_consensus_module.md) to develop PoC consensus for the Substrate framework.
-It is specifically designed to work with [spartan-client](https://github.com/subspace/substrate/tree/w3f-spartan-ms-1/bin/node-template-spartan), a substrate client based on the substrate-node-template.

-Spartan is a stepping stone towards the larger goal of deploying [Subspace](https://www.subspace.network/) as a parachain on the Polkadot Network.
+This repo is an implementation of a Farmer for [Subspace Network Blockchain](https://subspace.network).

 Subspace is a proof-of-storage blockchain that resolves the farmer's dilemma, to learn more read our <a href="https://drive.google.com/file/d/1v847u_XeVf0SBz7Y7LEMXi72QfqirstL/view">white paper</a>.

 ## Some Notes on Plotting